praxis-app/praxis/README.md

 - Next.js
 - Prisma

-Praxis is free and open source software, as specified above by the GNU General Public License.
+Praxis is free and open source software, as specified by the GNU General Public License.

 ## Setting up Praxis for development